laksh7218/AutoJudge-Predicting-Programming-Problem-Difficulty/README.md

 3) I combined all the text columns and I also tried to drop url column but it also reduced the performance of metrics like R2 score and classification accuracy and then I cleaned the text.

 **Feature Engineering:**
-(a) text_length
+1) text_length
-(b) count of mathematical symbols
+2) count of mathematical symbols
-(c) find number of sentences and the length of those sentences (d) used various constraints like memory,power of 10, memory limt..
+3) find number of sentences and the length of those sentences
+4) used various constraints like memory,power of 10, memory limt..
-(e) io_complexity which gives the idea that how much time it was taken to read or understand that text (f) find out the number of times examples word is used because more the number of examples then there is high probability that it will be tough as compared to         others
+5) io_complexity which gives the idea that how much time it was taken to read or understand that text
+6) find out the number of times examples word is used because more the number of examples then there is high probability that it will be tough as compared to         others
-(g) I founded that how many times a keyword (which is generally used in programming problems) repeated(keyword_count) as it helps to understand difficulty of the      problem because if its' count is higher then generally its difficulty gets increased and I gave weights to them on the basis of their capability how they make     problem tough on the scale of 1-5 (keyword_weighted_score)
+7) I founded that how many times a keyword (which is generally used in programming problems) repeated(keyword_count) as it helps to understand difficulty of the      problem because if its' count is higher then generally its difficulty gets increased and I gave weights to them on the basis of their capability how they make     problem tough on the scale of 1-5 (keyword_weighted_score)
-(h) And lastly I find the number of times different keyword appeared (keyword_diversity) (i) I used TF-IDF vectors because as this dataset is made up of texts and ML can't understand text so it helps to convert into scores which is understandable, it      helps in a way that TF represents how often a word appears and IDF tells how rare that word was in a document and I took the ngram range (1,2) so that single      and double words are surely considered
+8) And lastly I find the number of times different keyword appeared (keyword_diversity)
+9) I used TF-IDF vectors because as this dataset is made up of texts and ML can't understand text so it helps to convert into scores which is understandable, it      helps in a way that TF represents how often a word appears and IDF tells how rare that word was in a document and I took the ngram range (1,2) so that single      and double words are surely considered
 And then finally I scaled and then combined all the numeric_features and tf-idf